Background gradient

 Updating your stack

 1. 1.
-Check out that branch
+Check out the branch to update

 2. 2.
 Update your files